patrykf-dev/yt-lecture-summarizer/readme.md

 python main.py
 ```

-## How It Works
+## How it works

 1. The script downloads the audio from the specified YouTube video.
 2. It uses the Whisper model to transcribe the audio to text.
 3. The transcription is divided into smaller chunks (~5000 characters long).
 4. Each chunk is summarized by the model of your choice.
 5. All chunk summaries are joined and shortened once again by the model of your choice.
-6. The summary is presented to the user.
+6. The final summary is presented to you.

 ## Costs

 All AI models in this project run locally on your machine.
 This means:

-* No API keys or subscriptions are required
+* No API keys or subscriptions are required.
-* You can use this tool for free without usage limits
+* You can use this tool for free without usage limits.